Discover Our Bee Control Tips From The Bee Removal Specialists!

 Inspect your property in the spring.

-Bee colonies only survive for one season, so you won't see much activity until the spring or summer.
+Bee colonies can survive for many seasons, but you usually won't see much activity until the spring or summer.
 This is a good time to inspect your property for early signs of a hive being formed.

-Take the time to look under porches, awnings, inside garages, patios and other spots to look for any activity.
+Take the time to look under porches, awnings, inside garages, patios and other spots for bee activity.
 Since the hive will likely be small, it won't be as populated with bees, which makes bee control even easier.

 Call a professional bee control company.